elmerdotdev/ciccc-react-lab-1/README.md

     ```

 6. Pass the data and handlers from the `App` component to the necessary components.
 7. For the states, make sure you have a `formData` state which is an object that holds all the form field data and a `users` state which holds the list of users.
-Create other states if needed.
+Create other needed states.

     **Example:**